Special offer

 Establishing realistic goals

-This leads to ensuring that the recruiter and hiring manager can agree on what goals are realistic for their recruitment process.
-During the stages of creating a job specification, it is worth deciding early on as to which skills are crucial to the role, as opposed to preferable but not essential.
+The recruiter and hiring manager can work together to agree on what goals are realistic for their recruitment process.
+During the stages of creating a job specification, it is worth deciding early on which skills are crucial to the role, rather than skills that are preferable but not essential.

-This way, the recruitment process does not eliminate good candidates who do not completely fit all of your requirements.
-After all, some of these candidates may be an excellent fit for your company culture, even if they require some additional training.
+This way, the recruitment process does not eliminate potential candidates who do not completely meet all of your requirements.
+After all, some of these candidates may be an excellent choice, even if they require some additional training.

 Budgeting for a recruitment consultant